Restore the King

 The king being removed from the brewery (Wilmington Evening Journal, 9/26/1962)

-Corridori repaired the King—adding an extended right arm and goblet—and placed him outside his King’s Inn Restaurant at 2020 Naamans Road.
-The business was sold and became The Inn (1972), but Gambrinus continued to toast passing cars until that restaurant closed in 1974.
+The Gambrinus figure was repaired, adding a new arm and goblet, and installed outside the King’s Inn Restaurant on Naamans Road in suburban Wilmington.
+The business was sold and became The Inn in 1972, but Gambrinus continued to toast passers-by until The Inn closed in 1974.

 Kings Inn menu, c.
 1965